-- Remove top screw from cover plate, See Fig. 14, and rotate to expose fuel selection device. - For NATURAL GAS, press knob using a flat screwdriver with a blade with thickness of a quarter and turn knob counterclockwise until the knob locks into the NG position (see Fig.15).
+- 1. For NATURAL GAS, press knob using a flat screwdriver with a blade with thickness of a quarter and turn knob counterclockwise until the knob locks into the NG position (see Fig.13).
 Fuel selection device must be locked in the NG position.
-Do not operate heater between locked positions. - 3.
-Rotate and close cover over fuel selection device and reinstall screw. - 4.
+Do not operate heater between locked positions. - Rotate and close cover over fuel selection device and reinstall screw. - 3.
 Remove hex plug (with wrench provided) from natural gas inlet of regulator and install into LP inlet of regulator; use thread sealant to ensure that there are no leaks.